 Action 1 - Reaching a common definition for ITS

+1. Inland transport systems to which information and communication technologies have been applied to improve mobility are generically referred to as “Intelligent Transport Systems” (ITS).
+ITS systems are comprised of Information and Communications Technology (ICT) and ITS-unique applications, technologies, and communications.

-1. Applying information technologies in inland transport is generically named “Intelligent Transport Systems” (ITS).
-However, the ITS framework which provides the ability to gather, organize, analyze, use and share information about transportation systems has different boundaries.
-Differing economic and development priorities of Governments and institutions drive ITS deployment in different directions.
-Accordingly, this may lead to a lack of understanding across borders.
-Thus a commonly agreed upon, harmonized, definition of ITS is warranted.
+2. However, the scope and nature of the framework for the collecting, processing, communicating and distributing information needed to create ITS have been envisioned in a variety of ways due to differing economic and development priorities of interested Governments and institutions Accordingly, this may lead to confusion across borders.
+To improve the prospect for collaboration and coordination across borders, the development and agreement upon a harmonized definition is highly desirable.

-2. A myriad of variations exists, and different definitions are used.
-As a global partner, UNECE endeavours to facilitate the dialogue about ITS deployment, which should lead to a common definition that is used by all stakeholders.
-This definition should be designed in a holistic way.
+3. As a global partner, the UNECE endeavours to facilitate the dialogue about ITS deployment, and, to that end, seeks to contribute to the search for a common definition that can be used by all stakeholders.

+.

 Action 2 - Harmonising policies

-3. The lack of harmonized policies for ITS deployment at global , and in particular at the Pan-European level hampers the implementation of already existing solutions.
+4. The lack of harmonized policies for ITS deployment at the global level could hamper the implementation of available approaches.
+Implementation should proceed now, with the caveat that the chosen approaches should not unnecessarily hinder or complicate the future transition to utilize more advanced ICT..

-4. In this context, the UNECE offers an advantageous platform through its intergovernmental structures (such as the World Forum for Harmonization of Vehicle Regulations and other Working Parties) to lead and collaborate in shaping key ITS strategies, such as harmonization and deployment.
-Within such a framework, ITS infrastructure and services could be more effectively planned and, coordinated, and efficiently implemented both in terms of technical regulations and legal instruments.
-When developed through harmonized national policies, a common ITS deployment strategy would be more effective in offering a reliable, safe and seamless journey both for freight and passengers at a global level.
+5. In this context, the UNECE offers an advantageous platform through its intergovernmental structures (such as the World Forum for Harmonization of Vehicle Regulations and other Working Parties) to lead and collaborate in shaping key ITS strategies, such as harmonization and deployment.
+Within such a framework, ITS infrastructure and services could be more effectively planned, coordinated, and efficiently implemented both in terms of technical regulations and legal instruments.
+When developed through harmonized national policies, a common ITS deployment strategy would be more effective in offering a reliable, safe and seamless journey both for freight and passengersglobally .

 Action 3- Forging International cooperation

-5. The status and implementation of the UNECE ITS Road Map until 2020 showed that Governments and stakeholders support the work of UNECE in this field, especially its regulatory work, as ITS can provide benefits in terms of safety, environmental protection, energy efficiency and traffic management, and support the advancement towards numerous goals and targets within the UN Sustainable Development Agenda (SDGs) and the Decade of Action.
-In addition, UNECEs bridging function as the platform for international cooperation in transport, in particular with non-EU countries, is seen as an added value.
-International cooperation is considered essential for a successful change towards future needs for mobility.
-UNECE is encouraged to continue working in close cooperation with the European Union, international organizations and other relevant stakeholders.
+6. The status and implementation of the UNECE ITS Road Map until 2020 showed that Governments and stakeholders support the work of UNECE in this field, especially its regulatory work, as ITS can provide benefits in terms of safety, environmental protection, energy efficiency and traffic management, and support the advancement towards numerous goals and targets within the UN Sustainable Development Agenda (SDGs) and the Decade of Action.
+In addition, UNECEs bridging function as the platform for international cooperation in transport, with non-EU countries, is an added value.
+International cooperation is considered essential for a successful change towards meeting future needs for mobility.
+UNECE is encouraged to continue working in close cooperation with Governments, international organizations and other relevant stakeholders.

-Action 4 - Facilitating interoperability and the ITS architecture
+Action 4 - Facilitating interoperability via ITS Reference Architecture

-6. Innovative technologies in various transport fields are rapidly developing and made available.
-Given that the design and industrial development cycle of innovative technologies is shorter than the policy cycle, national regulatory authorities often lag behind, but this is particularly evident at the international level.
-This leads to technical fragmentation and eventual interoperability issues within and across the countries.
-Therefore, efforts to speed up development and implementation of regulations and agreements on technical and technological compatibility are warranted.
+7. Innovative technologies in various transport fields are rapidly developing.
+Given that the design and industrial development cycle of innovative technologies is often shorter than the policy cycle, national regulatory authorities may lag behind.
+This is particularly evident at the international level and could leads to technical fragmentation and eventual interoperability issues within and across the countries.
+Therefore, efforts to develop and implement guidelines, regulations and agreements on technical and technological compatibility and neutrality, based on data and science, are warranted.